draga79/NotiMail/README.md

 With that, you should have NotiMail up and running on your system!
 Enjoy a more efficient email notification experience.

 ## Changelog

+### Version 0.12

+#### New Features:

+- **Multiple Folder Monitoring**: From this version onwards, NotiMail supports monitoring multiple folders for each configured email account.
+This allows users to, for example, monitor both the 'inbox' and 'junk' folders simultaneously.
+Each folder is treated as a separate connection, ensuring robust and comprehensive monitoring.
+- **Configuration Validation**: Introduced command-line functions to validate the config.ini file.
+This ensures that your settings are correctly configured before you start the NotiMail service.
+- **Notification Provider Testing**: You can now test the notification providers by sending a test notification to verify their correct setup and functioning.
+- **IMAP Folder Listing**: Added a feature to list all IMAP folders of the configured mailboxes, providing better insights and facilitating precise folder monitoring.

+#### Changes:

+- **Configuration (`config.ini`)**: Introduced the ability to specify multiple folders for each email account using the `Folders` configuration key.
+If not specified, it defaults to the 'inbox' folder.
+- **Logging Enhancements**: All logging and print statements now include the folder name, providing a clearer understanding of ongoing operations per folder.
+- **Codebase**: Enhanced error handling, and improved logging to provide clearer insights into the application's operations.

 ### Version 0.11